DLabbate/css-heartbeat-animation-v1/README.md

 # CSS Heartbeat Animation

-This project is a super simple tutorial to implement a CSS heartbeat💗 animation, which can be useful for a "like" button!
+This project is a super simple tutorial to implement a CSS heartbeat❤️ animation, which can be useful for a "like" button!

 <img src="./src/heartbeat.gif" />